-- an Annual City/County Single Audit (as submitted to the State Controller's Office), or - a grant-specific audit.
+- Annual City/County Single Audit (as submitted to the State Controller's Office), or - Program-specific audit.

-The audit must cover the entire grant period.
+The audit reports must cover the entire grant period.

 The BSCC reserves the right to call for a program or financial audit at any time between the execution of the contract and three years following the end of the grant period.